christophihl/startupengineer/content/_repos/dat_sci_3/15_rep_stock.md

   <div id="clear"></div>
 </div>

-* Layout refers to the User Interface (Design & Structure of our App)
+RStudio IDE will alter it's functionality once it recognizes we are building a Shiny App (buttons top right of the window)

-3 components of a Shiny App
+There are 3 components of a Shiny App

 1. UI
+  +  `ui`: A function that is built using nested HTML componets.
+More importantly, this function controls to look & appearance of our web application.
+    + `fluidPage()` crates a Web Page that we can add elements to.
 2. Server
+  + `server`: A special function that is setup with an input, output & session.
+More important, this is where reactive code is run.
 3. shinyApp()

-RStudio IDE will alter it's functionality once it recognizes we are building a Shiny App (buttons top right of the window)

-1.2.1 The three components of a shiny app

-1. ui: A function that is built using nested HTML componets.
-More importantly, this function controls to look & appearance of our web application.
-  * fluidPage() crates a Web Page that we can add elements to.
-2. server: A special function that is setup with an input, output & session.
-More important, this is where reactive code is run.
-3. shinyApp(): Connects the UI with the server functionality
+  + `shinyApp()`: Connects the UI with the server functionality

+Our script needs to have at least the following components:

 ```r
 # UI ----